-If you’re feeling power-hungry, check out these city-building games that let you control your own metropolis.
+If you’re feeling up to the challenge, check out these city-building games that let you lead your own metropolis.

 1. Tropico 6

 In Tropico 6, you play as a dictator who’s ironically called El Presidente.
 Unlike other games in the series, you’ll rule multiple islands that make up a tropical archipelago.

 As you build up your islands throughout the Colonial era, World War era, Cold War era, and the Modern era, you’ll have to keep the islands’ inhabitants on your side.

 Cities: Skylines tasks you with building and managing an entire city.
 However, it’s not as easy as it sounds.

 In between perfecting your infrastructure, regulating traffic, and managing your essential resources, you’ll also have to deal with balancing your city’s economy.